 Using Whatever Toroid and Wire on Hand for the Isolation Transformer - Some number of FCP adopters have mimicked K2AV and W0UCE's pre-publish attempts at FCP feed devices.
 Like the original attempts, they too have left behind torched wire/toroid devices until finally "giving in" to the published specification, joining W2FMI and the rest of us with #2 powdered iron and teflon sleeved #14 heavy polyimide.

 Defective or Unsoldered Connectors - PL259 connectors left unsoldered for testing or quick construction and then forgotten.
-Connections gradually worsen from increasing corrosion between coax conductors and PL259 metal elements, carbon paths, deteriorated bakelite center material, mold or corrosion debris in space between conducting surfaces.
-Water inside connector has an open path to wick into shield.
+Connections gradually worsen from increasing corrosion between coax conductors and PL259 metal elements.
+If not an outright short by carbon paths, deteriorated bakelite center material, mold or corrosion debris in space between conducting surfaces can form a lossy shunt resistance.
+Water inside connector has an open path to wick into shield, see next.

 Water Penetration of Coax Woven Shield - Water wicking into the fine wire of the woven shield begins the corrosion.
 This ultimately causes excessive loss not necessarily visible in changed SWR at the shack.
 Removing the jacket over the corroded shield sometimes exposes completely green corrosion.
 Process can be slow and sneaky.
-The coax can become excessively lossy without changing Z0.
+The coax can become excessively lossy without changing from its characteristic impedance (Z0).

-Water Penetration of Stranded Center Conductor or Single Conductor - Probably not as bad as corrosion in the woven shield, but is one more paper-cut loss.
-Can be slow and sneaky.
+Water Penetration of Stranded Center Conductor or Stranded Single "copperweld" Conductor - Probably not as bad as corrosion in the woven shield, but is one more paper-cut loss.
+Can be slow and sneaky with no sudden SWR change to tell you something has gone wrong.

 Long Run of Too-Small Coax - The smaller the coax the greater the loss.
 Small is often cheap, with related deterioration of jacket and water ingress.
 If you're buying amplifiers, you should also be buying quality coax well-suited to the use.

 Cheap "Copperweld" Conductors with Insufficient Copper Depth - Sometimes found with bargain "RG-6" coax.
 Used on 160m, skin effect can be using some portion of the steel for conduction.
-Inconsequential at satellite frequencies.
+This is inconsequential at satellite frequencies for which the product was designed.
 Test the coax for Z0 = 75 ohms and standard low loss at 1.8 MHz.
 Will not get into the discussion whether to use RG-6 for TX.
 We understand why some will make this choice.

 Using Coax to Feed Severe Mismatch with Tuner in the Shack - Many antenna solutions really require a tuner at the antenna end of feed coax.
 Coax loss goes way up if the tuner is in the shack and there is a high current maximum(s) between shack and antenna.